Bratteli diagrams, translation flows and their $C^*$-algebras: Introduction

 In section \ref{Fred}, we construct a very natural Fredholm module for our AF-algebra.
 The notion of a Fredholm module for $C^{*}$-algebras had its origins in the seminal work of Brown, Douglas and Fillmore on extensions of $C^{*}$-algebras but also from index theory through ideas of Atiyah and Kasparov, among many others.
 There are many good references but we mention the three books by Blackadar \cite{Bla:K}, Higson and Roe \cite{HR:KHom} and Connes \cite{Con:NCG}.
 The prototype here is the $C^{*}$-algebra of continuous functions on a smooth manifold together with an elliptic differential operator (or a bounded version of it).
 The algebra and operator interact in a special way.
 In our situation, our Fredholm module provides a purely algebraic way of describing our quotient spaces (see Theorem \ref{Fred:60}).
 This description, in turn, is critical to some K-theory computations of the next section.

 We describe the K-theory of the various $C^{*}$-algebras involved in section \ref{K}, beginning with the AF-algebra.
 The computation of the K-theory of an AF-algebra from a Bratteli diagram goes back to Elliott's seminal paper \cite{Ell:AF}, but we give a treatment in some detail for those readers for whom this is new.
 We also compute the K-theory of one intermediate $C^{*}$-algebra in generality in Theorem \ref{K:30}.
-In many specific situations of interest, this $C^{*}$-algebra has $K_{1}$ equal to the integers, while its inclusion in the AF-algebra induces and order isomorphism om $K_{0}$ (see Theorem \ref{K:38}).
+In many specific situations of interest, this $C^{*}$-algebra has $K_{1}$ equal to the integers, while its inclusion in the AF-algebra induces an order isomorphism on $K_{0}$ (see Theorem \ref{K:38}).
 We go on to compute the K-theory of the foliation algebra in Theorems \ref{K:40} and \ref{K:50}.
 One interesting conclusion of these computations is that, when the Bratteli diagram has finite rank, the $K_{0}$ group of the AF-algebra does also, in the sense of group theory.
 However, if that group is not finitely-generated, then our surface has infinite genus (Corollary \ref{K:60}).

-We end the paper with two sections in which we apply the tools developed so far: in section \ref{Cha} we work out the $K$-theory of the horizontal foliation of Chamanara's surface.
+We end the paper with two sections in which we apply the tools developed so far: in section \ref{Cha}, we work out the $K$-theory of the horizontal foliation of Chamanara's surface.
 Chamanara's surface is perhaps the best known flat surface of infinite genus and finite area.
 In particular, we show how one can explicitly construct representatives of certain $K_0$ classes coming from the surface.
+We also show that the set of singular points $\Sigma_\mathcal{B}$ is non-empty and give an explicit identification of this set.